amazingcreationsltd/variable-font-animator/README.md

 **Variable Font Animator** creates eye-catching animations by manipulating the **weight axis** (`wght`) of variable fonts.
 Each character animates individually with a delay, creating a ripple-like effect to draw attention.

+- We can use other variable fonts also, i.e: ***Hepta Slab, Geist, Playfair Display, Bodoni Moda*** etc... from https://fonts.google.com/

 ---

 ## ✨ Features